basierend auf Bewertungen

 Nutrition

-Here too there is a great parallel to Ayurveda - because both teachings understand food as medicine.
-In detail, however, differences become clear: while in Ayurveda the type-appropriate food is decisive in terms of balancing the doshas, in TCM everything revolves around energy flows.
+Here, too, there is a great parallel to Ayurveda - because both teachings see food as medicine.
+However, differences become clear in detail: while in Ayurveda the type-appropriate food is crucial in terms of balancing the doshas, in TCM everything revolves around energy flows.
 TCM assumes that food can have energetic healing effects.
-Some foods have a cooling effect (e.g. yoghurt), some have a heating effect (e.g. chili); some foods reduce, some increase qi.
+Some foods have a cooling effect (e.g. yogurt), some have a heating effect (e.g. chili); Some foods reduce Qi, some increase Qi.

-Certain tastes affect certain organs: acidic foods, for example, stimulate the liver, bitter foods stimulate the heart.
-Spicy foods stimulate the lungs, salty stimulate the kidneys, and sweet stimulate the pancreas and spleen.
+Certain tastes have an influence on certain organs: acidic foods, for example, stimulate the liver, bitter foods the heart.
+Spicy foods stimulate the lungs, salty foods stimulate the kidneys, and sweet foods stimulate the pancreas and spleen.

 Legal consumer information